 Strategic Steps to Unlock New Worlds

-Take Maria, for instance: she learned Spanish by alternating Duolingo drills with telenovelas and Sunday-market chats.
-She swapped “¿Cómo se dice …?” for “¿Cómo vas?” in real conversations.
-That combination accelerated her conversational flow in ways monolingual drills never did.
+Take Maria, who learned Spanish through alternating Duolingo drills with telenovelas and Sunday market conversations.
+She replaced “¿Cómo se dice…?” with casual “¿Cómo vas?” in real interactions.
+That combination accelerated her conversational flow dramatically compared to textbook-only study.

 Navigating Common Pitfalls and Staying Unpredictably Reflective